rushfive/RunInfoBuilder/README.md

 - `HelpToken` (`string`) - The token that appears in the help menu representing this `SequenceArgument`.
 Example: `"<...int>"` .
 - `ListProperty` (`Expression<Func<TRunInfo, List<TListProperty>>>`) - An expression representing the `RunInfo` list property the values will be added to.
 - `OnParsed` (`Func<TListProperty, ProcessStageResult>`) - An optional custom callback that is invoked for every value after they are parsed.
 The callback will be invoked with that value as its single argument, and return a `ProcessStageResult`.
 If the callback returns `ProcessResult.End`, processing will stop __before__ the parsed value is added to the property.
+- `OnParseErrorUseMessage` (`Func<string, string>`) - An optional function used to generate the error message on parsing error.
+The single argument is the program argument that failed to parse.

 _Example Configuration:_